Note: This article is part of the collection titled content marketing in less than 300 steps.

 Anything measured can be improved.
-All the other things are subject to personal judgement and human errors.
+All the other things are subject to personal judgment and human errors.

 Therefore, every content marketer has to specify his(her) own Key Performance Indicators (KPIs)

 We can not determine the KPIs in the vacuum, and we shall choose them based on our goals: